Thruhiking HK: a guide to thru-hiking, multi-day hiking and wild camping in Hong Kong's big trails.

 The trail down from the summit of Tai Shek Mo is broken in places and quite steep.
 When you reach the bottom, turn left on Liu Pok Road through Ma Tso Lung and along the Border Road.
 Take a left off this road past a grave and then up onto the ridge.
 Tit Hang Shan and She Leng are 134 meters and 143 meters respectively.
 Once part of the heavily restricted Hong Kong Frontier Closed Area, this zone opened up in 2013, granting access to five previously off-limits border villages.
 However, traces of the old border fences with barbed wire from that era still remain on the mountains, and act as a reminder of past restrictions.

 Once down from the ridge take a left along Lok Ma Chau Road to San Tin Public Transport Interchange.
 You can cross Lok Ma Chau into Shenzhen at two different crossings into Futian.
-The 75 Green minibus will take you the usual Lok Ma Chau crossing where the MTR line ends, however another, less busy option lies to the east.
-The Lok Ma Chau - Huanggang shuttle bus is an efficient and often overlooked method for crossing the border, and will take you to the Huanggang control point beyond which you will find line 7 on the Shenzhen metro.
+The 75 Green minibus will take you the usual Lok Ma Chau crossing where the MTR line ends, however there is another less busy option; The Lok Ma Chau - Huanggang shuttle bus from San Tin is an efficient method for crossing the border, and will take you to the Huanggang control point beyond which you will find line 7 on the Shenzhen metro.

 Section 4 San Tin to Park Yoho